BackupTheBerlios/hjb-svn/trunk/docs/rst/create-producer.rst

   Location (a standard HTTP response header) : the URI of the created producer

-This **POST** request creates a new JMS Producer by invoking the JMS API with the parameters derived from the request.
+This **POST** request creates a new JMS Producer, initialising it with parameters contained in the request.
 The command

 * constructs a producer for sending messages to the supplied destination-url.